Cindy Breakspeare: Personal life

-Breakspeare had a relationship with reggae musician Bob Marley beginning in 1977, lasting until his death in 1981.
-Marley was in relationships with several other women around this time, including Prescaline Bongo and another woman who gave birth to his child in 1981.
-From Cindy's relationship with Bob she birthed a son, Damian Marley (aka Jr. Gong), in 1978.
-Three years later, Breakspeare married senator Tom Tavares-Finson in 1981, with whom she has a son, Christian (b.
+Breakspeare had an affair with reggae musician Bob Marley beginning in 1976, lasting until 1980.
+Despite being married to Rita Marley, Marley was in relationships with several other women around this time, including Pascaline Bongo, and Yvette Anderson who gave birth to his child in 1981.
+From Cindy's extramarital affair with Marley she gave birth to a son, Damian Marley in 1978.
+Three years later, Breakspeare married senator Tom Tavares-Finson on July 19, 1981 (2 months after Bob's death), with whom she has a son, Christian (b.
 1982), and a daughter, Leah (b.
 1986).
-Breakspeare and Tavares-Finson later divorced in 1995.
+Breakspeare and Tavares-Finson later divorced in 1994.
 Breakspeare married musician Rupert Bent II in 1999.
 Breakspeare has been pursuing her career as a recording artist and entrepreneur.
-She founded a Rastafarian craft store called Ital Craf in Jamaica.
-Breakspeare has four grandsons from her three children.
+She founded a Rastafarian craft store called Ital Craft in Jamaica.
+Breakspeare has six grandsons from her three children.
 Breakspeare remains a personality in Jamaica, occasionally featuring in local media.